JustARandomDude4/Sat-sBlockChain/README.md

-# Satwi's BlockChain
+# Satwi's BlockChain⚡

-Made with ❤ on 2 cups allam chai and a cup of filter coffee
+Made with ❤ on 2 cups allam chai and a cup of filter coffee.

-A very simple Blockchain created  with node.js and typescript.
+A very simple BlockChain created  with node.js and typescript.

 ## Final Result ✨✨🤹🏽‍💁🏽‍♀️
 <p align="center">